 The Technical University of Denmark, Lyngby Campus, Building 208, Room 062.
 Directions on how to get to DTU (Lyngby) and a map of the buildings are found here: DTU Directions.

 The course runs from Friday the 1st of June to Friday the 22nd of June, from 9:15 to ~16:30 (or whenever the computer exercises of the day have been completed).
 There will be no class on June 5 (Constitution Day).
 During the first week, we will start each day with lectures in the morning, and conclude with computer exercises in the afternoon.
 The second and third weeks will be dedicated to group project work.

 - Course materials:

 The course materials include hand-out notes and the computer exercises themselves.
 There is no formal textbook.
 All needed reading material will be available online, linked directly from this page.
 The material can be read on a day-to-day basis.

-Project work will culminate in a poster presentation on Friday, 24 June.
-Grades will be based on participation (both lectures and exercises) and on the project (poster presentation).
+Project work will culminate in a poster presentation on Friday, 22 June.
+Grades will be based on exercises and on the project (poster presentation).

 Required hardware / software

 The computer exercises can be executed from any internet connected computer (Mac, Linux, Windows) with a modern browser (e.g. Firefox, Safari or Internet Explorer) and Java installed.
 Java is used in some exercises to run visualization software.
 Link: www.java.com

 We recommend the JEdit text editor for use on sequence files, since it is well suited for this purpose and is platform independent.
 Link: www.jedit.org.